IMF24/WTDE-Launcher/README.md

 # GHWT: Definitive Edition Launcher++
 An upgraded launcher for Guitar Hero World Tour: Definitive Edition!

-**IMPORTANT:** In its current state, this program isn't 100% functional.
+**NOTE:** In its current state, this program is 100% functional, but it is not yet feature-complete for 1.1.
 It will be ready by the time V1.1 of WTDE is released!

 Here's some of its features:
 - An entire graphical editor for just about every INI setting there is for WTDE, along with detailed and concise descriptions of each option and what it does.